Wayne Swan: Resignation and retirement

-Personal Collection
+Personal collection

-Wayne Swan donated his personal collection of records to the State Library of Queensland's John Oxley Library.
-The collection reflects the history of Wayne's time in public office and in particular is a record of his experience as: Secretary of the Queensland Labor Party (1991–1993) Federal MP and Member for the seat of Lilley from 1993–1996, 1998–2019, Treasurer of Australia (2007–2013), Deputy Prime Minister and Deputy Leader of the ALP (2010–2013) and National President of the Australian Labor Party (2018–present).
-A substantial part of the collection relates to the Global Financial Crisis of 2008–2009 and is highly significant given that Australia was a key contributor to G20 discussions.
+Swan donated his personal collection of records to the State Library of Queensland's John Oxley Library.
+The collection reflects the history of Swan's time in public office and in particular is a record of his experience as: Secretary of the Queensland Labor Party (1991–1993) Federal MP and Member for the seat of Lilley from 1993 to 1996, 1998–2019, Treasurer of Australia (2007–2013), Deputy Prime Minister and Deputy Leader of the ALP (2010–2013) and National President of the Australian Labor Party (2018–present).
+A substantial part of the collection relates to the 2008 financial crisis and is highly significant given that Australia was a key contributor to G20 discussions.
 The collection includes photographs, correspondence, campaign materials and political documents.
-In 2021 the State Library produced a digital story with Wayne Swan.
-The interview by Dennis Atkins covers Wayne's time in public office and his life before and after politics as well as the Global Financial Crisis of 2008–09 and Wayne’s role in the implementation of an effective domestic stimulus response to the crisis.
+In 2021 the State Library produced a digital story with Swan.
+The interview by Dennis Atkins covers Swan's time in public office and his life before and after politics as well as the 2008 financial crisis and Swan's role in the implementation of an effective domestic stimulus response to the crisis.

+Later activities

+In June 2018, Swan was elected national president of the ALP, defeating incumbent president Mark Butler.
+According to Guardian political editor Katharine Murphy, he "prevailed in a contest where the left faction normally dominates by appealing to progressive rank-and-file ALP members courtesy of his relentless campaigning on inequality".
+He was re-elected to a further term as president in April 2023.
+In June 2024 he publicly criticised the Albanese government's Future Gas Strategy, stating that Australia should not be expanding gas production.

+In August 2021, it was announced that Swan would be appointed chairman of Cbus, a superannuation fund associated with the construction industry, with effect from January 2022.
+He replaced former Victorian premier Steve Bracks in the role.
+In November 2024, the Australian Securities and Investments Commission (ASIC) sued Cbus over claims that it had mishandled disability and death benefit claims.
+Swan was subsequently called to give testimony on the matter before the Senate Economics Committee, during which he publicly apologised for the delays in payments of claims.